joetex/flatstore/README.md

 # Getting Started

-flatiron is a global object, used with the concept of Services, to add/update data, and Data Watching, to subscribe to specific data changes.
+flatiron is a global object, used with the concept of Services to call async or regular functions and add or update data, and Data Watching, to subscribe to specific data changes.

 ## Simple